Scott3142/python-programming/site/README.md

 - Be happy that your landing page lives at `{{baseUrl}}/python-programming`
 - Remove the references to `python-programming` in `app/elements/codelab-elements/codelabs-elements.js`
-- Update the script links in
+- Update the script links in ... from `../../elements/codelab-elements/codelab-elements.js` to `https://storage.googleapis.com/codelab-elements/codelabs-elements.js`

 Finally: